Joseph Cohen (solicitor): Career

 He developed an interest in the cinema industry and in 1915 was part of a four-man company which acquired the screen rights to Ethel M. Dell's novels.
 The company was sold two years later.

-He next formed a partnership with cinema manager Mortimer Dent, and together they operated the Oxford and Regent cinemas in central Birmingham, as well as suburban cinemas and others in the neighbouring Black Country.
+Cohen then formed a partnership with cinema manager Mortimer Dent, and together they operated the Oxford and Regent cinemas in central Birmingham, as well as suburban cinemas and others in the neighbouring Black Country.
 When this partnership was dissolved, the cinemas were sold, except for the Tatler in Station Street (as the Electric Cinema, Birmingham's first, and extant but closed as of 2024), and the Oxford, which Cohen developed as news theatres, showing newsreels, cartoons and shorts, rather than feature-length dramatic films.
 He invested his profits from the sales in buying land.
 He also built cinemas called "Pavilion" at Wylde Green and Stirchley, and news theatres in Bristol and Manchester, under the Jacey brand, whose name was derived from his initials.
 All together he was involved with owning or operating fifty cinemas.